|

 Rotary embodies two fundamental concepts in Global Health Security:

-1) “Global to Local” or “glocal” – a span of activities which reach from the highest level of global cooperation to the most local activities centered on individuals, families and communities.
 2) “All of Society”– the call and response for pandemic preparedness and other global threats.
 Such threats impact the whole of society and the response consequently must involve all of society.

 Save the Date: Club 11 Charity Golf Tournament ~ September 1, 2021.